Melvin Edwards: 2020s: Public sculpture survey, European retrospective

 In 2021, the Public Art Fund organized Melvin Edwards: Brighter Days – a survey of Edwards's outdoor sculptures, spanning 1970 to 2020 – in New York's City Hall Park, (Note: After closing in New York, the exhibition traveled to the DeCordova Sculpture Park in Massachusetts.) curated by Daniel S. Palmer.
 The show included the first work from Edwards's Rockers series, Homage to Coco (1970), along with four additional historical works by Edwards; he also produced a new large-scale outdoor sculpture for the exhibition, Song of the Broken Chains, which comprised a series of oversized stainless-steel broken-chain links.
 Opened in May 2021, the exhibition had originally been scheduled for the previous year but was postponed by Edwards in solidarity with the Black Lives Matter protests being held at City Hall in 2020.

 In April 2022, Edwards, Gilliam, and Williams staged their final three-artist exhibition together, Epistrophy, at Pace Gallery in New York; Gilliam died in June of that year.
 Also in 2022, the Dia Art Foundation opened a long-term installation at Dia Beacon of Edwards's barbed-wire sculptures from the late 1960s and early 1970s.
 The sculptures exhibited had never been executed before, only existing in sketch form.
 The same year, Edwards was the subject of a solo exhibition at the University of Texas at Austin titled Wire(d) and Chain(ed), where he exhibited a number of Lynch Fragments sculptures and works on paper.

 In 2023, Edwards mounted a solo exhibition at Galerie Buchholz in Berlin titled B WIRE, BEWARE, ALL WAYS ART.
 He exhibited a number of sculptures and works on paper as well as Now's the Time (1970–2023), an installation work featuring a saxophone hung from the ceiling by a chain set behind a barrier of barbed-wire formed into a "V" shape.
 Also in 2023, Edwards completed the public sculpture David's Dream, commissioned by the David C. Driskell Center in honor of the center's namesake, African-American art historian and artist David Driskell.
 The sculpture, comprising several stainless-steel discs, geometric forms, and oversized lengths of chain, was permanently installed in front of the center on the University of Maryland, College Park's campus in 2024.

 Edwards staged his first solo museum exhibition in Europe in 2024 at the Fridericianum in Kassel, Germany.
 The retrospective exhibition, Some Bright Morning, included a number of his Lynch Fragments sculptures, several large freestanding metal sculptures, and an array of drawings, prints, and paintings on paper from the 1970s and '80s.
-A version of the retrospective traveled in June 2025 to the Kunsthalle Bern in Bern, Switzerland, before traveling to the Palais de Tokyo in Paris in October 2025, where it is currently on view until February 15, 2026.
+A version of the retrospective traveled in June 2025 to the Kunsthalle Bern in Bern, Switzerland, and in October 2025 to the Palais de Tokyo in Paris.

+Edwards died at his home in Baltimore on March 30, 2026, aged 88.
+He was survived by his wife, Touré.